linuor/vimrc/README.rst

 netrw
 =====

-netrw is released with every vim, we use it as default file explorer.
+netrw is released with every vim, we use it as the default file explorer.
 Use ``:E`` to activate it in the current window.

 - ``-`` Go up directory.